 Today [12/02/2018], I returned to the same place and after some wait the bird called, again from inside the walls of the Parc Agdal des Eaux et Fôrets (somewhere close to here: 33.995568, -6.840008).
 Even though the bird was not very close by, I managed to record a few calls and confirm it was not a Yellow-browed Warbler.
 Here are some of the calls, kindly edited for clarity by Magnus Robb”.

-- Each winter confirms that Dayet Dar Bouazza is a wintering ground for Richard’s Pipit.
-After the observation of four birds in mid-December 2018 and in previous seasons, eight birds were present on 10 Feb.
-2019.
+- Each winter confirms that Dayet Dar Bouazza is a wintering ground for Richard’s Pipits (Anthus richardi).
+Three birds were observed there in December 2017 and four birds a year later, and on 10 Feb.
+2019, eight birds were present at the site.

 - The Egyptian Nightjar arrived really early at the breeding grounds this season.
 Local bird guide Lahcen Ouacha photographed a bird near Merzouga on 4 Feb.
 2019.